code-423n4/2023-01-ondo-findings/data/mookimgo-Q.md

 ````

 There seems no needs to set a constructor parameter, suggest changing https://github.com/code-423n4/2023-01-ondo/blob/main/contracts/cash/kyc/KYCRegistry.sol#L48-L49 to above constant define and remove constructor parameter `_sanctionsList `.

+# JumpRateModelV2 should add a setOwner function

+Currently, there is no function to change owner, only constructor's parameter can set, which may be un-desired.

+Suggest: add a setOwner function to change owner.